h0tbird/coreseed/README.md

 ## 1. Deploy Káto's infrastructure

 *Káto* can be deployed on a few *IaaS* providers.
 More providers are planned but feel free to send a pull request if your prefered provider is not supported yet.
+Find below deployment guides for each provider:

 |:white_check_mark:|:white_check_mark:|:white_check_mark:|:x:|:x:|
 |---|---|---|---|---|